Chief executive officer: Celebrity CEOs

-Business publicists since the days of Edward Bernays (1891-1995) and his client John D. Rockefeller (1839-1937) and even more successfully the corporate publicists for Henry Ford, promoted the concept of the "celebrity CEO".
+Business publicists since the days of Edward Bernays (1891–1995) and his client John D. Rockefeller (1839–1937) and even more successfully the corporate publicists for Henry Ford, promoted the concept of the "celebrity CEO".
 Business journalists have often adopted this approach, which assumes that the corporate achievements, especially in the arena of manufacturing, are produced by uniquely talented individuals, especially the "heroic CEO".
 In effect, journalists celebrate a CEO who takes distinctive strategic actions.
-The model is the celebrity in entertainment, sports, and politics - compare the "great man theory".
+The model is the celebrity in entertainment, sports, and politics – compare the "great man theory".
 Guthey et al. argues that "...these individuals are not self-made, but rather are created by a process of widespread media exposure to the point that their actions, personalities, and even private lives function symbolically to represent significant dynamics and tensions prevalent in the contemporary business atmosphere".
 Journalism thereby exaggerates the importance of the CEO and tends to neglect harder-to-describe broader corporate factors.
 There is little attention to the intricately organized technical bureaucracy that actually does the work.
 Hubris sets in when the CEO internalizes the celebrity and becomes excessively self-confident in making complex decisions.
 There may be an emphasis on the sort of decisions that attract the celebrity journalists.

 Research published in 2009 by Ulrike Malmendier and Geoffrey Tate indicates that "firms with award-winning CEOs subsequently underperform, in terms both of stock and of operating performance".

+Creator CEOs

+In the 2020s, a new category of high-visibility executives emerged, often referred to as "creator CEOs".
+These leaders combine traditional corporate responsibilities with digital-media visibility, producing content such as podcasts, vlogs, and social-media posts to communicate company culture, transparency, and brand purpose.
+Commentators have noted that this approach allows CEOs to build direct relationships with customers and employees while humanizing their companies in competitive direct-to-consumer markets.

+Examples include founders who use digital storytelling and video platforms to discuss entrepreneurship, creativity, and business challenges as part of their leadership style.

 Criticism

+CEO Selection and Performance Evaluation

+CEOs and senior executives are governed by the board of directors.
+The proper selection and evaluation of the CEO and the executive team is critical to the company’s performance.
+Yet there is no established standard framework to evaluate and govern the CEO performance.
+Aside from Sarbanes Oxley Act legal standard to govern the financial reporting of public companies and hold the CEO & CFO accountable, there are no industry standards to test the CEO competency and actions or to help align the performance of the executive team with the shareholders' interest and performance expectations.
+One initiative proposes a standardized questionnaire used in annual CEO reviews and senior executive recruitment.
+These questionnaires help guide CEO strategy and assure the shareholders that the company and its executive team are on the right track.
+According to the Executive Institute, the top 10 questions every board must ask its CEO, include the following: